Publishing property value updates to Amazon DynamoDB

 ) in the topic with a+

-to select the wind speed property for all demo wind turbine assets.
+.
+This selects the wind speed property for all demo wind turbine assets.
 The+

 topic filter accepts all nodes from a single level in a topic.
-Your topic should look the following example.$aws/sitewise/asset-models/
+Your topic should look like the following example.$aws/sitewise/asset-models/

 a1b2c3d4-5678-90ab-cdef-11111EXAMPLE